International Travel and COVID-19

 Children and travel

 To leave France, any child under the age of 18 who normally resides in France must be accompanied by at least one parent.
-Children travelling without at least one parent must be in possession of an authorization to leave the country signed by one of the parents, as well as a photocopy of the signing parent’s identification.
+Children travelling without at least one parent must be in possession of:

-- More information and a copy of the authorization to leave the country form - French administration service (in French only)
+- More information on the authorization to leave the country - French administration services

 - More about travelling with children